influxdata/docs-v2/content/influxdb/v2.0/get-started.md

 {{% note %}}
 #### Grant network access
-When staring InfluxDB for the first time, **Windows Defender** will appear with the following message:
+When starting InfluxDB for the first time, **Windows Defender** will appear with the following message:

 > Windows Defender Firewall has blocked some features of this app.

-1. Select **Private networks, such as my home or work network**
+1. Select **Private networks, such as my home or work network**.
 2. Click **Allow access**.
 {{% /note %}}